Application Management in C-ITS: Orchestrating Demand-Driven Deployments and Reconfigurations: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This research is accomplished within the research projects ``autotech.agil''~(FKZ~1IS22088A) and ``6GEM''~(FKZ~16KISK036K).
-We acknowledge the financial support by the Federal Ministry of Research, Technology and Space (BMFTR).
+This research was conducted within the research projects ``autotech.agil'' (FKZ~1IS22088A) and ``6GEM'' (FKZ~16KISK036K), funded by BMFTR (Federal Ministry of Research, Technology and Space), and is continued in the project ``iEXODDUS'' (EU Horizon, GA No.~101146091).